injamul-abeg/DiceRoller/README.md

 # Dice Roller
- Dice Toller App using Android and Kotlin
+ Dice Roller App using Android and Kotlin